Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 ```

 We'll add a new function `checkValidationLayerSupport` that checks if all of
 the requested layers are available.
-First list all of the available extensions
+First list all of the available layers
 using the `vkEnumerateInstanceLayerProperties` function.
 Its usage is identical
 to that of `vkEnumerateInstanceExtensionProperties` which was discussed in the
 instance creation chapter.